-A Supervisor defines the rules for an event, works with the WESO Board to stage and plan, and operates the event during the tournament.
+A Supervisor defines the rules for an event, works with the WESO Board to stage, plan, and operate the event during the tournament.

 A Head Coach is the primary contact for a school.
 He or she recruits coaches, organizes practices, and other logistical efforts on behalf of the school.
 A Head Coach can also be an event coach.
 Your school may have more than one Head Coach if you wish.

 A Coach is a person, often a parent, who coaches a team of students for a specific event, such as Estimania or Barge Building.
 Events can have more than one Coach at a given school, and more than one school may share a Coach if they can arrange it.
 A parent may coach more than one event if he or she wishes.

 Does WESO return written tests to students after the tournament?

 Written tests will not be returned to schools.
 However, team scores, placements, and other statistics are sent to school Head Coaches after the tournament so teams can see how they performed.